triularity/avrspec/README.txt

 				If not set, there is no EEPROM.

-ADC_REF <func-id> <value>

-	func-id		A source function.
+MAP <field> <id> <value>

+	Map a field value.

+	field		The field to map.

+	id		The value name/identifier.

-	value		The index that maps to a REFS value.
+	value		The mapped number value.

 ADC_MUX <func-id> <channel>